ProjectPythia/radar-cookbook/notebooks/landing-page.md

 Most of the curriculum is focused around the Python ARM Toolkit, which is defined as:

 "a Python module containing a collection of weather radar algorithms and utilities.
-Py-ART is used by the Atmospheric Radiation Measurement (ARM) Climate Research Facility for working with data from a number of its precipitation and cloud radars, but has been designed so that it can be used by others in the radar and atmospheric communities to examine, processes, and analyze data from many types of weather radars."
+Py-ART is used by the Atmospheric Radiation Measurement (ARM) user facility for working with data from a number of its precipitation and cloud radars, but has been designed so that it can be used by others in the radar and atmospheric communities to examine, processes, and analyze data from many types of weather radars."

 Once you go through this material, you will have the skills to read in radar data, apply data corrections, and visualize your data, building off of the core foundational Python material covered in the [Foundations Book](https://foundations.projectpythia.org/landing-page.html)